Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Introduction

-The boundary between the ``boiling" and ``braking" stages is controlled by the ratio of the cosmological constant before a transition and, in general, the tension and charge of the membrane, in the units of Planck scale.
-The precise value of the critical value $\Lambda_*$ where the transition happens is detail-dependent, and we will consider the possibilities below.
+The `boundary' between the ``boiling" and ``braking" stages is controlled by the ratio of the cosmological constant before a transition and, in general, the tension and charge of the membrane, in the units of Planck scale.
+The precise value of the critical value $\Lambda_*$ where the transition happens is detail-dependent (and actually can be quite broad) and we will outline the possibilities below.
 We stress this presupposes that both the ``boiling" and ``braking" stages are below the cutoff, within the realm of effective theory.
 This is not automatic for the ``boiling" stage.

-Whether the ``boiling" regime is incorporated in the effective theory or not is affected by quantum field theory (QFT) naturalness considerations.
-The point is that the initial vacuum energy to be cancelled is near the QFT cutoff since the vacuum energy must include all field theory-generated contributions.
-Therefore the screening flux must be of the same order of magnitude, which controls the dynamics of discharges.
-One might try to fine tune the starting value of $\Lambda$ to make it much smaller than the cutoff value, ignoring naturalness, which might change the ``braking" stage such that de Sitter spaces with tiniest $\Lambda$ are exponentially more stable than those with larger $\Lambda$.
-However, the ``boiling" regime below the cutoff will be affected by such manipulations as well, ceasing to exponentially favor the smallest values or terminal $\Lambda$, instead either requiring fine tuning or anthropics.

 This argument indicates that together, naturalness in the QFT sense and any constraints on membrane charges and tensions relative to the cutoff impose restrictions on the cosmological constant cancellation via screening and membrane discharge.
 Staying below the cutoff is not only an issue of reliability but of caution born of necessity: above the cutoff lurks the wormhole regime, which is notoriously unreliable \cite{Coleman:1988tj,Fischler:1988ia,Klebanov:1988eh,Coleman:1989ky}.
-So the ``brute force" tuning and retuning of parameters in the equations which arise in the semiclassical limit cannot be arbitrarily done to evade those restrictions.
+So the ``brute force" tuning and retuning of parameters in the equations which arise in the semiclassical limit may not be arbitrarily done to evade those restrictions.
 In this paper, we explore these restrictions and the model-building requirements they impose.
 Specifically, we deploy the bounds on the membrane dynamics which arise from the Weak Gravity Conjecture (WGC) \cite{Arkani-Hamed:2006emk} and apply them to the generic natural boroughs of the landscape, where the field theory contribution to the vacuum energy is technically natural, of order $\Lambda_{\tt QFT} \la {\cal M}_{\tt UV}^4$.

 It should be immediately clear that the WGC bounds affect the nature of de Sitter space fundamentally once we introduce the flux screening and discharge mechanisms.
 Once the cosmological constant receives the contributions from fluxes, and charged tensional membranes are included, so that fluxes can change by membrane nucleation, the WGC bounds immediately imply that there is no absolutely stable de Sitter space!
 The reason is simple: to stop the quantum mechanically induced discharges, membranes must be decoupled, which means, the tension of \underline{all the membranes} that can change the cosmological constant must go to, formally, infinity -- or in practice, above the cutoff.
 This is precisely the limit prohibited by WGC \cite{Arkani-Hamed:2006emk}.
 Even if we do not violate WGC, this limit indicates that the WGC bounds, which constrain the ratios of charges, tensions and the cutoff, will affect the specific details of discharge dynamics.